-The device is designed to operate from a wide input voltage supply range between 2.7-V and 16-V when VCC pin is powered by external bias ranging from 3.13-V to 5.3-V. Both input supplies (VIN and VCC bias) must be well regulated.
+The device is designed to operate from a wide input voltage supply range between 2.7 V and 16 V when VCC pin is powered by external bias ranging from 3.13 V to 3.6 V. Both input supplies (VIN and VCC bias) must be well regulated.
 Proper bypassing of input supplies (VIN and VCC bias) is also critical for noise performance, as are PCB layout and grounding scheme.
-See the recommendations in the Layout section.
+See the recommendations in # 10.